Ronin-yashu/Calc-without-API/README.md

 No additional dependencies are required.
 A modern web browser is enough to run this project.

 ## 📢 Future Enhancements
-🔹 Add advanced functions like square root, percentage, and memory operations.
+🔹 Add advanced functions like memory operations and more.
 🔹 Implement a dark mode toggle.
 🔹 Improve UI/UX for a more interactive experience.